mesosphere/marathon/docs/deployment-design-doc.md

 - Marathon in turn provides a `health` member of the task resource via the _REST_ API.

+- Health checks begin immediately after the process is up, but failures are ignored within `gracePeriodSeconds`, until a task becomes healthy for the first time.

-- Tasks that do not become healthy within a certain time period are killed
+- Tasks that do not become healthy after `maxConsecutiveFailures` are killed.

 - A health check definition looks like this: